MrOwlie/grupp7/README.md

 A dummy sensor used to test the functionality of the system.
 Simply fires AJAX calls with JQuery towards the webapp.

+* chancode/policyKeeper.go

+This file contains the source code for the chaincode used by our system.
+The function Init() will be executed when the chaincode is first deployed.
+It takes one argument and that is the WebAppAdmin certificate.
+The function Invoke() is called when someone is trying to perform a transaction to change the state.
+It's inner functions are "removePolicy" and "addPolicy".
+The function Query() is called when someone is trying to query the state.
+It's inner functions are "insert", "fetch" and "policy".

+* public

+This folder is where all the public content of the webapp is stored such as js scripts, css code, images and so on.
+It is only by being placed in this folder that they can be retrieved by browsers.

+* views

+This folder contains all the .ejs files which are scripted html files basically.